In a large pot, fill 6 cups of water. Soak dried kelp in this water for at least an hour or overnight.

 When done, strained through a sieve, discard the solid.

-Let the liquid cool down, divide into portions and store in freezer for subsequent uses.
+Let the liquid cool down, divide into portions, and store in the freezer for subsequent uses.
 This will be your Korean soup stock, can be used for Tteokbokki, noodle, etc..